moldabekov/whatsipp/README.md

 However WhatsApp developers decided to rely on internal web engine that comes with OS.

-It's not needed to explain that now WhatsApp will leak your IP address on every received link, **and** in addition you will leak your IP in link preview mode without actually opening the link.
+It's not needed to explain that now WhatsApp will leak your IP address on every received link, **and** in addition user will leak his IP in link preview mode without actually opening the link.

 ---
 **NOTE: You will need VPS with static IP and domain.**